strato-net/strato-platform/README.md

 16.04.
 The purpose of this script is to install any programs or libraries required during the build process; none of these should be part of our own repos, and none of it should be copied directly to `$builddir`; use `setup-deployment` for that.
+You can and should use the `$sudo` variable to indicate either `sudo` itself or the empty string, which is selected depending on the build mode.

-The Dockerfile for this is `buildDocker/Dockerfile-buildenv`
+The Dockerfile for this is `buildDocker/Dockerfile-buildenv`.

 ### Building